J. Cole: 2016–2017: 4 Your Eyez Only

-On December 1, 2016, the artwork and a track list for Cole's fourth album, titled 4 Your Eyez Only, were shown on iTunes available for pre-order, with a release date for December 9, 2016.
-On December 2, 2016, Cole released a 40-minute documentary titled Eyez, on Tidal.
+On December 1, the artwork and a track list for Cole's fourth album, titled 4 Your Eyez Only, were shown on iTunes available for pre-order, with a release date for December 9.
+On December 2, Cole released a 40-minute documentary titled Eyez, on Tidal.
 It features behind-the-scenes footage of Cole and collaborators working on the album, including two music videos for the tracks "Everybody Dies" and "False Prophets"; neither song was included on the album.
 On December 5, "False Prophets" and "Everybody Dies" were released as singles to iTunes store and other streaming services.
 4 Your Eyez Only debuted at number one on the Billboard 200 with 492,000 album-equivalent units, of which 363,000 were pure album sales, becoming Cole's fourth number one album.
-The track "Deja Vu" entered the US Billboard Hot 100 at number 7 without being released as a single, becoming J. Cole's highest charting song.
+The track "Deja Vu" entered the US Billboard Hot 100 at number 7 without being released as a single, becoming J. Cole's highest-charting song.
 All 10 songs from 4 Your Eyez Only debuted in the top 40 of the Hot 100, after only having four top 40 hits as a solo artist.
 "False Prophets" and "Everybody Dies" both charted also.
 Cole achieved twelve simultaneous Hot 100 entries in a single week.
 "Deja Vu" was released as the album's first single on January 10, 2017.
-On January 12, 2017, 4 Your Eyez Only was certified gold by the Recording Industry Association of America (RIAA).
-On April 7, 2017, the album was certified platinum by the Recording Industry Association of America (RIAA).
+On January 12, 4 Your Eyez Only was certified gold by the Recording Industry Association of America (RIAA).
+On April 7, the album was certified platinum by the Recording Industry Association of America (RIAA).

-On January 16, 2017, Cole surprisingly released a track titled, "High for Hours" via his SoundCloud.
+On January 16, Cole surprisingly released a track titled, "High for Hours" via his SoundCloud.
 The song was produced by Elite and Cam O'Bi.
 The song was released on the iTunes store as a single on January 18.
-Cole announced the 4 Your Eyez Only World Tour on February 21, 2017, the tour included 62 dates across North America, Europe, and Australia.
-On March 24, 2017 HBO announced a documentary titled, J. Cole: 4 Your Eyez Only, the film aired April 15, 2017.

-The film was directed by Cole and Scott Lazer.
-It is now available on YouTube.
+Cole announced the 4 Your Eyez Only World Tour on February 21, with the tour included 62 dates across North America, Europe, and Australia.
+On March 24, HBO announced a documentary titled, J. Cole: 4 Your Eyez Only, the film aired April 15.
+The film was directed by Cole and Scott Lazer, and is available on YouTube.